jberkenbilt/tfsplit/README.md

 Splitting a project into multiple projects, merging projects, or moving objects from one project to another is much easier using this approach than manually editing state files or using mixtures of `terrform state` and `terraform import` commands.

+Data sources and outputs are not preserved, so it is necessary to run `terraform apply` on the resulting project.

 # Examples

 * Splitting a for_each into separate projects: